tudelft3d/website/opendata/noise3d/index.md

 This is an ongoing project (started in 2017) and here we offer the outcome of its milestones.
 A more detailed project description can be found [here]({{ "/projects/noise3d/" | prepend: site.baseurl  }})

+## Feedback Session on 11 April 2019
+On the 11th of April 2019 we are organising a feedback session at the offices of the Kadaster in Rotterdam (10:00-12:00).

+You can register using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdlVlcyZ-vCFcH5KYUKeSWgd7MX7t0msp4dL3wnKpD0fiHAPg/viewform).

 -----

 # Version 0.2